Guaranteed Scalable Learning of Latent Tree Models: INTEGRATED STRUCTURE AND PARAMETER ESTIMATION

 \subsection{Merging and Alignment Correction}

 We have so far learnt sub-trees and parameters over local groups of variables, where the groups are determined by the neighborhoods of the MST.
 The challenge now is to combine them to obtain a globally consistent estimate.
 There are non-trivial obstacles to achieving this: first, the constructed local sub-trees span overlapping groups of observed nodes, and possess conflicting paths.
-Second, local parameters need to be re-aligned as we merge the subtrees to obtain globally consistent estimates due to the nature of unsupervised learning.
-To be precise, different tensor decompositions lead to permutation of the hidden labels (i.e. columns of the transition matrices) across triplets.
-Thus, we need to find the permutation matrix correcting the alignment of hidden states of the transition matrices, so as to guarantee global consistency.
+Second, local parameters need to be re-aligned as we merge the subtrees to obtain globally consistent estimates.
+To be precise, different tensor decompositions lead to permutations of the hidden labels (columns permutations of the transition matrices) across triplets.
+Thus, we need to find the permutation matrix best correcting the alignment of hidden states of the transition matrices, so as to guarantee global consistency.

-\paragraph{Structure Union:} We now describe the procedure to merge the local structures.
+\textbf{Structure Union:} We now describe the procedure to merge the local structures.
 We merge them in pairs to obtain the final global latent tree.
 Recall that $\Adj_i$ denotes a sub-tree constructed locally over a group, whose leader is node $v_i$.
 Consider a pair of subtrees $\Adj_i$ and $\Adj_j$, whose group leaders $v_i$ and $v_j$ are neighbors on the MST.
 Since $v_i$ and $v_j$ are neighbors, both the sub-trees contain them, and have different paths between them (with hidden variables added).
 Moreover, note that this is the only conflicting path in the two subtrees.
 We now describe how we can resolve this: in $\Adj_i$, let $h_1^i$ be the neighboring hidden node for $v_i$ and $h_2^i$ be the neighbor of $v_j$.
 There could be more hidden nodes between $h_1^i$ and $h_2^i$.
 Similarly, in $\Adj_i$, let $h_1^j$ and $h_2^j$ be the corresponding nodes in $\Adj_j$.
 The shortest path between $v_i$ and $v_j$ in the two sub-trees are given as follows: